-Did you wake up this morning to no hot water?
-Has your water heater been making some strange noises lately?
-These are just two of the many water heater problems that can arise.
+Did you wake up this morning to find you had no hot water?
+Has your water heater been making strange noises lately?
+Water heater problems can be very disruptive and these are just two of the many issues that can occur.

-Regardless of whether you have a traditional tank or a tankless, demand-type, you’re going to run into the same or similar issues.
-Let’s take a minute to go over the difference between these two units.
+Whether you have a traditional tank or a tankless on-demand heater, you will probably run into many of the same or similar issues.
+Let’s look at the key differences between these two units.

-A traditional tank water heater is what you’ll find in most older homes.
-A large tank is filled and heated to provide a home with hot water.
-The temperature of the water is constantly maintained so it’s available when needed.
+You will find a traditional tank water heater in most older homes.
+A large water tank is filled and heated to provide a home with hot water.
+The temperature of the water needs to be maintained so it’s ready when needed.

-Tankless water heaters, on the other hand, provide hot water only as needed (1).
-Since you don’t need to maintain the water temperature in a tank, this option reduces your carbon footprint.
-It also saves cash on your bills too.
+In contrast, tankless water heaters only provide hot water when it is needed (1).
+As you don’t need to maintain the water temperature in a tank, this option reduces your carbon footprint and saves money on your bills.

-Many people are now changing to demand-type water heaters.
-This is largely due to the efficiency they provide.
+Many people are now switching to on-demand water heaters.
+This is largely due to their superior efficiency.

-The issue with tankless options, though, is that even the largest models may not efficiently heat enough water for a large family.
-You may need to invest in more than one depending on your usage.
+The main issue with tankless heaters is that even the largest models might be unable to heat enough water for a large family to use simultaneously.
+You might need to invest in more than one heater, depending on your usage.

-Diagnosing and handling a problem will depend on whether your unit is gas or electric powered.
+Diagnosing and resolving a problem will depend on whether your unit is fuelled by gas or electric-powered.

-When you experience any water heater problem, the first thing to do is to check the power supply.
-In many cases, power supply issues are the cause of water heater problems.
+When you experience any water heater issues, the first thing to do is to check the power supply.
+In many cases, interruptions to the power supply are the cause of water heater problems.

 When Your Water Is Too Hot

-So, what do you do when you turn on your faucet and the water is scalding hot?
-Start by checking the thermostat on your unit.
-If the temperature is too high, crank it down a few degrees.
+What should you do if you turn on your faucet and the water is scalding hot?
+Start by running a diagnostic on the thermostat of your heater unit.
+If the temperature is too high, turn it down a few degrees.

 The U.S. Consumer Product Safety Commission (CPSC), recommends setting your water heater to 120 degrees Fahrenheit (2).
-Not only will this prevent scalding, but it’s much more efficient and cost-saving too.
+Not only will this prevent scalding, but it’s also more efficient and economical.

-Depending on your unit type, there’s a different way to check the temperature and set it lower.
+Depending on your unit type, there will be a different way to check the temperature and set it lower.

-If you aren’t comfortable doing it yourself, you can call your electric company to do it for you.
-In some cases, they will do this at no extra charge.
+If you’re too uncomfortable to reset it yourself, you can call your electric company to do it for you.
+In some cases, they will do this at no extra cost.

 However, if you’re feeling confident, resetting your electric water heater temperature is fairly easy.

-Your electric system will probably have two thermostats, so make sure both are set at the same temperature.
+Your electric hot water system will probably have two thermostats.
+Make sure both are set to the same temperature.

-There should be instructions provided on your unit showing how to properly adjust your thermostats.
-To get to them, you’ll need to remove the upper and lower access panels.
+There should be instructions provided with your unit showing how to properly adjust the thermostats.
+To reach them, you will probably need to remove the upper and lower access panels.

-Once done, turn the power and water back on.
-Use a meat thermometer under a faucet to check that the water is now at an acceptable temperature.
+Once they are adjusted, turn the power and water back on.
+You can use a cooking thermometer under a faucet to check that the water is now at an acceptable temperature.

-Thermostats on gas systems differ with each unit.
+Thermostats on gas hot water systems differ from unit to unit.
 Call your gas company for special instructions or consult the owner manual to make sure you adjust it correctly.

-When you’ve set the thermostat to an acceptable temperature, check the water coming from your faucet with a thermometer before use.
+When you have set the thermostat to an acceptable temperature, check the water coming from your faucet with a thermometer before using it.

-Regardless of your energy supply, If adjusting the thermostat does not resolve the problem, call in a professional.
+Whatever your type of energy supply, if adjusting the thermostat doesn’t resolve the problem, call in a professional.